{ China, Socialism & Consumer Behavior: auto sales up 17% in first half of 2008 }

 Experts with the Zhonglian Auto Trade Market in Beijing said most potential auto buyers had taken a wait-and-see attitude and that the market would warm again in late September upon easing of the Olympic auto restrictions.

-You're currently reading “China, Socialism & Consumer Behavior: auto sales up 17% in first half of 2008”, an entry on { design@tive } information design
+4 replies on “China, Socialism & Consumer Behavior: auto sales up 17% in first half of 2008”